This Is How Much Protein You Need to Eat Every Day

 Protein isn't just a concern for the shake-guzzling bodybuilder wanting to build muscle-or the elite distance runner trying to keep it.
-Adequate protein is needed at all levels of fitness and ability to support the creation of muscle and act as a building block.
+Adequate protein is needed at all levels of fitness and the ability to support the creation of muscle and act as a building block.

 The IOM's guidelines were based on studies in sedentary individuals.
-The American College of Sports Medicine and the International Society of Sports Nutrition recommend aiming for more protein if you're active, up to 2 grams/kilogram of body weight each day to maintain muscle mass.
-While keeping protein within 10 to 35 percent of your daily calories still applies, experts recommend consuming 15 to 25 grams of protein within an hour post-workout (an example is 1 cup of milk, 1 ounce almonds and 5 dried apricots) to maximize results.
+The American College of Sports Medicine and the International Society of Sports Nutrition recommend aiming for more protein if you're active, up to 2 grams/kilograms of body weight each day to maintain muscle mass.
+While keeping protein within 10 to 35 percent of your daily calories still applies, experts recommend consuming 15 to 25 grams of protein within an hour post-workout (an example is 1 cup of milk, 1-ounce almonds and 5 dried apricots) to maximize results.